ChakshuAI/spoofsense-mobile-offline-sdk/README.md

 #### Activity, callback reference, bitmap and rect bounding box. *Rect* should be used for the bounding box and the method should be called only if the
 #### model is loaded successfully.

+Rect refers to the cropping coordinates required to crop the face from the image.
+Rect has 4 attributes, namely Rect.top, Rect.bottom, Rect.left, Rect.right

 ```java
 private Rect bb_box;
 . . .